 Gently tap the pan on a counter or work surface to loosen the cake.
 Place a wire rack upside down over the top of the cake and turn the pan over onto the rack.
 Slowly lift the pan off of the cake and cool completely before serving.
 Dust with confectioners’ sugar just before serving.

 *Note - the original recipe called for 1 teaspoon of vanilla.
-Since I love the taste of almond extract, I decided to add it and it tasted wonderful in this recipe.
+Since I love the taste of almond extract, I decided to add it in addition to the vanilla and it tasted wonderful in this cake.